 Simple English definitions for legal terms

-Read a random definition: rate of return
+Read a random definition: breach of prison

 Mass-action theory is a principle that says when a group of people, like a labor union, is working together, they are responsible for the actions of all members.
 This means that if one member does something wrong, the whole group can be held accountable.
 It's like when you're playing a game with your friends and one person breaks a rule, everyone might get in trouble.